 Edges of belts

-Generally the conveyor belts produced by us (except the G.R. type which is exclusively driven by toothed cog wheels), are mounted on two drums, one of which is fixed for traction and the other is idle, movable for the adjustment (see picture).
-It is advisable to employ drums without side flanges; in some particular cases, the belts can be mounted on chains.
-In order to get a long life, it is indispensable to mount the belts correctly.
+The conveyor belts we produce, with the exclusion of the grecato type, which is driven by toothed cog wheels, are mounted on two rollers, one is fixed for traction and the other is mobile for adjustment, at idle (see figure).
+It is recommended to use rollers without a lateral flange, in particular cases they can be mounted on chains.
+To guarantee a long service life, the belt must be mounted correctly.

-As far as the drums are concerned, their diameter must be as large as possible (since the driving takes place by friction in the point of contact of the driving roll), and at any rate not lower than 10 times the toggle pitch.
-Should slipping of the belt on the drum occur, this may generally be obviated through the following expediencies (these can also be combined): – increase, if possible, the diameter of the driving drum – coat the drum with material having an higher friction coefficient (e.g. rubber, knurling, …) – increase the winding arc of the belt around the driving drum by employing an additional roll (see picture)
+The rollers must have the largest diameter possible (considering that driving takes place by means of friction in the point of contact of the driving roller) and in any case the diameter may not be less than 10 times the pitch of the rod.
+If the belt slips on the roller, this problem may be solved with the following measures (individually or in combination): – Increase the diameter of the driving drum – Cover the drum with material that has a higher friction coefficient (rubber, knurling, …) – Increase the winding arc of the belt on the drive drum, using a tensioner (see figure)

-To support the conveyor belt and for cases when the speed of the plants is low, the belt can be supported by fixed angular planes, coated possibly with a low coefficient of friction (anti-wear) material; it can be metallic (iron, steel, manganese) for applications at high temperatures, or plastic (Polizene® for temperatures up to 70 ° C, PTFE up to 200 ° C).
-The planes can be positioned parallel to the length of the belt (see picture).
+To support the conveyor belt, and only for plants that run at a slow speed, the belt can be supported by structural angle bars, possibly covered with material that has a low friction coefficient (wear resistant), which can be metallic (iron, steel, manganese) for applications at high temperatures, or plastic (Polizene® for temperatures up to 70°C, PTFE up to 200°C).
+The angle bars can be placed parallel to the length of the belt (see figure).

-If the foremost need is flatness and weight to be transported, it is necessary to have angular planes positioned in a “fishbone” pattern, proportioning the distances of the planes according to the weight and size of the material to be transported (see picture).
+If greater flatness is required and if the product to be transported is very heavy, the angle bars must be positioned in a “fishbone” pattern, proportioning their distances based on the weight and dimensions of the material to be transported (see figure)

-If the weight and the flatness are predominant factors, it is necessary to use support rollers (see picture). (vedi figura)
+If the weight and flatness are preponderant factors, support rollers must be used (see figure)